ahmedkamel180998/07-Omnifood-Desktop/README.md

 ### Header Section

--The header section includes the navigation bar with links to different parts of the website such as Home, About, Features, and Contact.
+- The header section includes the navigation bar with links to different parts of the website such as Home, About, Features, and Contact.
--It also contains the logo of Omnifood.
+- It also contains the logo of Omnifood.

 ### Hero Section

--The hero section is the main banner of the website.
+- The hero section is the main banner of the website.
 It features a catchy headline.
--A brief description of Omnifood's mission.
+- A brief description of Omnifood's mission.
--A call-to-action button that encourages visitors to get started.
+- A call-to-action button that encourages visitors to get started.

 ### Featured In Section